Benno-K/PublicScripts/README.md

 ## upgchk

-Check whether there are outstanding apt packages for upgrade.
-Send a mail if there are upgrades.
+Checks whether there are outstanding apt packages for upgrade.
+Sends a mail if there are upgrades.
 Keep in mind that it might be necessary to update the apt-cache (apt update).
 You can use -u to initiate such an update (using sudo if not ran